chsbuffer/HostForge/src/package-avalonia-apphost/README.md

 Apphost and single-file host templates for Avalonia, prelinked against SkiaSharp and HarfBuzz native libraries, for **.NET 10.0** on Windows and Linux.

-This package replaces the SDK apphost templates for supported Avalonia publish targets and suppresses redundant SkiaSharp/HarfBuzz native runtime copy by default.
+This package replaces the SDK apphost templates for supported Avalonia publish targets and removes SkiaSharp/HarfBuzz native runtime files from publish output by default.

 Supported template RIDs: